 Ian Grant (Director)

-Ian Grant is a Director of PUNL and started the Transition Kentish Town Energy Group in 2011 was part of the team which ran “North London Energy Transition Challenge”, an energy efficiency challenge for a year between different areas in North London.
-Ian has been an editor and writer on the environment and built environment for over 30 years and set up a publications and conference company.
+Ian Grant is a founder Director of PUNL and started the Transition Kentish Town Energy Group in 2011 was part of the team which ran “North London Energy Transition Challenge”, an energy efficiency challenge for a year between different areas in North London, leading on to PUNL.
+Ian has been an editor and writer on the environment and built environment for over 35 years and set up a publications and conference company.
 He has produced reports and publications for NGOs and Government and has developed content for over 120 conferences/events on environmental issues.
 He founded several publications and is also a freelance consultant.
-Ian sits on several working groups of the Environmental Industries Commission.